prasmadh/Sree-Sampathkumaran-IBM-Data-Science-Professional-Certificate-Capstone-Project/README.md

 # The overall objectives of the project were to collect data about SpaceX Falcon 9 rocket launches from public sources and build a Machine Learning pipeline to predict launch success.

-# It includes multiple Jupyter notebooks showing the project objectives and my Python code leveraging various libraries/packages such as Pandas, Numpy, SKLeearn, Plotly, etc. to meet these objectives.
+# It includes multiple Jupyter notebooks showing the project objectives and my Python code leveraging various libraries/packages such as Pandas, Numpy, SKLearn, Plotly, etc. to meet these objectives.

 # The project involved the following sequential steps: